 Conclusion

-With a new service providing curated customer attributes and another to wrap Optimizely's SDK, we are now able to run experiments anywhere, without involving the API monolith.
+With a new service providing curated customer attributes and another to wrap Optimizely's SDK, we're now able to run experiments anywhere, without involving the API monolith.
 With Optimizely's zero-cost variation finally enabled, the UI no longer flickers.
 By making use of Optimizely features and new comparison operators, we removed extraneous code and configurations, and product owners are now able to manage experiments without involving developers.
 Finally, we now have accurate metrics, and we can better understand the user's journey, which should allow us to provide better experiences in the future.